ViperImaging/PublicGuides/win10iso/win10iso.md

 # Preparing Windows 10 for a Virtual Machine
-The purpose of this document is to guide the user through the acquisition of the Windows 10 ISO.
+The purpose of this document is to guide the user through the acquisition of the Windows 10 *.iso* file.

 ## Downloading the installer

 Visit the Windows page [here](https://www.microsoft.com/en-us/software-download/windows10)

-Click **download now** as illistruated in the image below
+Click **download now** as illustrated in the image below

 ![img](static/download.png)